MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Full Stack Developer/Projects/2 - EShoppify/English/ReadMe.md

 #### Architecture

-TODO: Till working on the making the landing page more user intutive and programming and designing the cateogries section of the EShoppify.
+TODO: Till recording the landing page and adding its video to the documentation.

 ### Testing